csc-training/summerschool/application-design/docs/01_design_choices.md

 PlasmaBox

-- new code
+- New code
 - +1yr of development
-- allowed to start from scratch and use new technologies
+- Allowed to start from scratch and use new technologies
 </div>

 <div class=column>

 GPAW

-- existing code with basic features mostly working (95 %) in 2005
+- Existing code with basic features mostly working (95 %) in 2005
-- choice of physical model and  programming languages had been made
+- Choice of physical model and  programming languages had been made
-- production ready in 2008-2009
+- Production ready in 2008-2009
     - science done already earlier
 </div>